-Absolute poverty is when household income is below a certain level, which makes it impossible for the person or family to meet basic needs of life including food, shelter, safe drinking water, education, healthcare, etc.
+Absolute poverty is when household income is below a certain level.
+This makes it impossible for the person or family to meet basic needs of life including food, shelter, safe drinking water, education, healthcare, etc.

-- Relative poverty is sometimes described as “relative deprivation” because the people falling under this category are not living in total poverty, but they are not enjoying the same standard of life as everyone else in the country.
+- Relative poverty is sometimes described as “relative deprivation” because the people falling under this category are not living in total poverty.
+They are not, however, enjoying the same standard of life as everyone else in the country.
 It can be TV, internet, clean clothes, a safe home (a healthy environment, free from abuse or neglect), or even education.

-- Relative poverty can also be permanent, meaning that certain families have absolutely no chance of enjoying the same standards of living as other people in the same society currently have access to.
+- Relative poverty can also be permanent.
+This means that certain families have absolutely no chance of enjoying the same standards of living as other people in the same society currently have access to.
 They are basically “trapped” in a low relative income box.

 When the relative approach is used to measure poverty, there is another concept that needs to be explored – persistent poverty.
 This is when households receive 50 or 60% less income than average incomes every 2 out of 3 years.
 Since long-term poverty has more impactful consequences on economic and social conditions, persistent poverty is an important concept to bear in mind.